-Shun Sugimoto, an award-winning performer with a body that bends in magical ways, is the charismatic Master of Ceremonies.
-Making up the magician’s troupe are four prodigies of mischievous prowess, discovered by Broad Encounters last year in the labyrinthine tumult and high-octane energy of Japan’s nightlife capitals.
+Fortunately, he is surrounded by far superior talent.
+Making up the magicians’ troupe are the prodigies of mischievous prowess, discovered by Broad Encounters last year in the labyrinthine tumult and high-octane energy of Japan’s nightlife capitals.

-Shohgo Yamashita is the pin-up boy from party capital Osaka and is a pioneer of magic that combines storytelling with a screen production approach.
+Shohgo Yamashita is the pin-up boy from party capital Osaka and is a pioneer of magic with compelling storytelling.

 And finally, there is Sarito: quite possibly the craziest close-up magician on the planet, his daredevil repertoire includes needles, gaffer tape, detergent, stuffed animals and more.

 Where: Maho Magic Bar at The Garden of Unearthly Delights